GfellerLab/EPIC-ATAC/README.md

 ##### I receive a warning message that “*the optimization didn’t fully converge for some samples*”.
 What does it mean?

--   When estimating the cell proportions EPICATAC performs a least square regression between the observed gene expression or peaks accessibility of the cell-type specific markers and the expression or accessibility of these markers predicted based on the estimated
+-   When estimating the cell proportions EPIC-ATAC performs a least square regression between the observed gene expression or peaks accessibility of the cell-type specific markers and the expression or accessibility of these markers predicted based on the estimated